 - Have a “Made in Tokyo” experience at one of Akihabara’s maid cafes.
 The cost of entry and an order of food and drink is likely to be around 2000 JPY.

 Day 3: Tokyo

-- Head over to the sumo district – you may well have the chance to see the wrestlers train.
-For lunch, you’ll have the chance to eat like a sumo wrestler by trying one of their traditional meals.
+- Head over to the sumo district and then for lunch have the chance to eat like a sumo wrestler by trying one of their traditional meals.

 - Discover some of the history of Tokyo at the fascinating Edo-Tokyo Museum.

 - Learn the ancient art of samurai with a sword demonstration in Tokyo’s Samurai Museum.

 - Optional: Robot show experience in the evening.
 (7000 JPY)